 The average wilderness survival scenario lasts 72 hours so we’re talking short term here.
 For a desert, rainforest or winter survival kit read the bottom of the article for small changes to the basic kit.

-Many articles about survival kits are either written by people without much field experience in wilderness survival, or by experienced people that like huge kits that are bulky and awkward to carry.
+Many articles about wilderness survival kits are either written by people without much field experience in wilderness survival, or by experienced people that like huge kits that are bulky and awkward to carry.